 If the Children’s Hospital of Philadelphia is to be believed and women do have a higher genetic pre-disposition than men to develop an anxiety disorder, then finding healthy ways to cope with its symptoms become that much more important.

-Destination Hope: The Women’s Program is a drug, alcohol and dual diagnosis treatment center for women located in beautiful South Florida.
+Destination Hope is a drug, alcohol and dual diagnosis treatment center located in beautiful South Florida.
 Their caring staff can help you discover the underlying issues of your substance abuse and teach you coping strategies and techniques to effectively minimize the toll your anxiety takes on your life.